CitiBusiness® / AAdvantage® Platinum Select® Mastercard® Review

 Perhaps the biggest difference here is that the Capital One® Spark® Miles Select for Business doesn't charge an annual fee and it DOES offer introductory 0% APR on purchases for nine months (then, 14.49% - 22.49% (Variable)).

 If your business needs flexibility more than it does travel perks like a free checked bag or priority boarding, a general miles rewards card like the Capital One® Spark® Miles Select for Business could be a better value.
 That said, if you spend disproportionately on travel with American Airlines or even on the other two-mile earning categories of the CitiBusiness® / AAdvantage® Platinum Select® Mastercard® (with telecommunications merchants, cable and satellite providers, rental car merchants and at gas stations), that card could be a better value even with the annual fee after the first year.

-New Venture® members can earn 50,000 miles after spending $3,000 within the first three months (worth up to $500 in travel) and another 50,000 miles after spending $20,000 within the first 12 months, totaling 100,000 bonus miles.
+New Venture; members can earn 60,000 miles after spending $3,000 within the first three months (worth up to $600 in travel).
 The annual fee is similar as with the CitiBusiness® / AAdvantage® Platinum Select® Mastercard® ($95 a year with the Capital One card; with the Citi card, $99, waived for first 12 months) and even though there is still a fee, the rewards-earning ease and flexible redemption offers certainly make it worth it.

 The biggest drawback here is that since this isn't a business card, and you won't have the same business tools or access to employee cards that you have with the CitiBusiness® / AAdvantage® Platinum Select® Mastercard®, so it might be best for smaller businesses.